bk/wmk/readme.md

   port can be modified with the `-p` and `-i` switches or be be configured via `wmk_config.yaml` – see below).
 Synonyms for `serve` are `srv` and `s`.

+- `wmk clear-cache`: Remove the HTML rendering cache, which is a SQLite file in `/tmp/`.
+This should only be necessary in case of changed shortcodes or shortcode dependencies.

 ## File organization

 Inside a given working directory, `wmk` assumes the following subdirectories for